GBA "Recreational" Basketball Program – Frequently Asked Questions

 What is the cost to register and play GBA "Recreational" Basketball?

-The Winter 2016-17 registration fee for GBA "recreational" basketball is $155.
-A second player from the same family will receive a reduced fee of $15 and three (or more) children from the same family will receive a further reduced fee of $20 per player.
+The Winter 2019-20 registration fee for GBA "recreational" basketball is $160.
+A second player from the same family will receive a reduced fee of $15, and three or more children from the same family will receive a further reduced fee of $20 per player.
 Winter registration fees cover the cost of the league, referee costs, gym space rental, and uniforms.
-At the conclusion of the season, every player will receive a medal or t-shirt for his/her participation.
+At the conclusion of the season, every player will receive a t-shirt for his/her participation.
 Teams advancing through the post-season tournament will receive championship and finalist trophies.
-The Summer registration fee is $140 with sibling discounts of $10, and exclude tournament and trophies.
-New uniforms will be provided to those who require them during the summer season however, players who reuse their Winter Rec uniform are eligible for a $15 discount.
+The Summer registration fee is $140 with sibling discounts of $10.
+The summer league does not include tournaments or trophies.

 What is the Refund policy?